Southern California city council gives a key approval for Disneyland expansion plan

 Disneyland was the second-most visited theme park in the world in 2022 with 16.8 million people coming through the gates, according to a report by the Themed Entertainment Association and AECOM.

-Anaheim is Orange County's most populous city and home to 345,000 people as well as a major league baseball team and a national hockey league team.
+Anaheim is Orange County's most populous city and home to 345,000 people, a major league baseball team and a national hockey league team.
 Hotel revenue typically makes up about half of the city's revenue and is expected to climb to $236 million this year, according to city estimates.

+California Gov. Gavin Newsom welcomed the vote as a way to create more jobs in the state of 39 million people.

+“We look forward to cultivating more Disney magic and building opportunities for all as this investment drives billions of dollars in revenue for our state and local communities,” Newsom said in a statement.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.